 Indeed it is not clear if sialic acid deficiency is the only pathophysiological process in GNE Myopathy.
 Our research is aimed towards the understanding of potential new functions of GNE in muscle, to try and understand and intervene in the pathophysiology of the disease.
 We investigate different aspects of GNE activity using biochemical and molecular technologies in muscle tissue, and as essential tools for our reseach, we have established muscle cell cultures and animal models (mice and zebrafish), carrying the most frequent mutation in GNE.

-We anticipate that these in vitro and in vivo systems specifically designed for a genomic and proteomic approach will provide us with the necessary tools to unravel the mechanisms of GNE protein in normal muscle tissue and possible steps for the eventual correction of the mutation effect in HIBM.
+These in vitro and in vivo systems specifically designed for a genomic and proteomic approach will provide us with the necessary tools to unravel the mechanisms of GNE protein in normal muscle tissue and possible steps for the eventual correction of the mutation effect in GNE Myopathy.